NicholasMoser/Naruto-GNT-Modding/README.md

 You can find a guide for loading textures/skins here: [Dolphin Texture Loading](/general/docs/guides/dolphin_texture_loading.md)

+If you want to modify your own textures you'll need to dump them using this guide: [Dolphin Texture Dumping](/general/docs/guides/dump_specific_costume.md)

 You can find a list of community made skins and textures here: [Skins](/gnt4/docs/guides/skins.md)

 You can find a set of textures for the game to translate it mostly into English here: